 Most people do not need professional tax preparation.
 The internet has taken the anguish and arithmetic out of filing tax returns.
 Using just the information from their W2 forms, approximately two-thirds of working Americans can complete and submit IRS form 1040EZ.
 One form, about a dozen numbers, a little addition and subtraction, and the process is finished.
-Most people also can speed-up delivery of their refunds by requesting direct deposit into their bank accounts.
+Most people also can speed up the delivery of their refunds by requesting direct deposits into their bank accounts.
 Only in extreme cases do people need expert advice and counsel.

 Try it yourself before you seek help

 TurboTax and TaxCut make tax preparation relatively simple for almost everybody, and you can deduct the software’s cost from next year’s return.
 Even if you believe you eventually will get professional help, let the software guide you through the process of completing the forms, schedules, and calculations.
 If you have last year’s return and all this year’s tax statements right in front of you, you have everything you need.
 The machine will ask questions and tell you what to do; their help files will answer all but the most arcane questions.
 About 90 percent of people who use high-end TurboTax and TaxCut programs end up e-filing unassisted.